Meet the Americans on the front line if North Korea goes to war

 Some 37,500 soldiers, sailors, airmen and Marines are on the ground as part of United States Forces Korea (USFK) and it will be up to them to help the South Koreans defend their country if the North Koreans attack.

-Established in 1957 after the bloody, three-year Korean War ended in a stalemate, the USFK's stated mission is to "defend the Republic of Korea (ROK) to maintain stability in Northeast Asia" and is commanded by Army Gen. Vincent Brooks.
+Established in 1957 after the bloody, three-year Korean War ended in a stalemate, the USFK has a mission to "defend the Republic of Korea (ROK) to maintain stability in Northeast Asia" and it's commanded by Army Gen. Vincent Brooks.

 "As I have observed the men and women of this command, it is obvious that we have the right people, in the right place, and trained as a strong team," Brooks said on the site.

-The son of one Army general and the brother of another, Brooks became a familiar face to many Americans during the Iraq War where he was the Army's deputy director of operations and frequently gave media briefings.
+The son of one Army general and the brother of another, Brooks became a familiar face to many Americans during the Iraq War, when he was the Army's deputy director of operations and frequently gave media briefings.

 The first African-American to become Cadet First Captain at West Point, Brooks also saw action in Afghanistan and Kosovo, earning — among his two dozen or so medals — a couple Bronze Stars.